 This is probably the most important and maybe difficult step.
 Choosing your study major will define your life and career.
-Imagine yourself in the future and take into consideration the numerous degrees French has to offer you in a variety of disciplines.
+Imagine yourself in the future and take into consideration the numerous degrees France has to offer you in a variety of disciplines.
 Do you want to study fashion management in one of the fashion capitals of the world or graduate with a business degree from a Grandes écoles?
 The choice is yours!

 2. Check the admission requirements

 Depending on the objective, your nationality and the academic level of your studies, there are particular admission requirements you need to pay special attention to when preparing your application for French universities.
 Make a plan, select the universities of your choice and majors.
 Contact the French Embassy in your home country or contact the universities you aim to apply to along with the existing support services such as Campus France in order to find the answers to your potential questions.

 Start gathering the necessary documents as soon as possible.
 This is a time consuming step.
 Take note of the special requirements for documentation regarding your nationality, study level and university of choice.
 Remember that you might need translations into French of your original documents.
 The French Embassy in your home country can provide these services.
 Most applications to French universities include:

 - A completed application form signed by the official authorities